8086ware/termmanip/README.md

 This has been tested to work on Ubuntu.

 To build and install you will need <strong>binutils</strong>, <strong>cmake</strong> and <strong>build-essential</strong>.
-If you want to use your own compiler set it in the Makefile.

 ### Run these commands in your shell: